 In the bachelor's degree program, undergraduates study the theories of journalism and develop the same professional skills used in the industry.
-Students can choose from among three concentrations: computational and digital journalism, media criticism and journalism.
+Students can choose from among two tracks of study: print/online and broadcast.
 Classes cover topics in investigative journalism, writing, journalism ethics and law.
 As a liberal arts school, NYU requires journalism students to declare a double major and study another discipline from the College of Arts and Science.
-Those who want to gain experience in international reporting can apply to study abroad in Ghana, Czech Republic or China.
+Those who want to gain experience in international reporting can apply to study abroad in Ghana, Czech Republic or China, among other countries.

 Master of Arts in Journalism

 This degree program is targeted towards students who have a foundation in journalism and are ready to advance their careers with specialized training.
-Graduate students can concentrate on one of ten areas, including business or literary reporting, magazine writing, documentary work or regional coverage.
+Graduate students can concentrate in one of nine areas, including business and economic reporting, magazine writing, documentary work or cultural reporting.
 They also take classes in editing, ethics, cinema, radio and specialized reporting.

 Outside of the classroom, NYU offers training institutes and film festivals where students can showcase their works and connect with professionals, which can help them improve their journalistic skills.
 Additional program features include for-credit internships and professional experiences that prepare students for careers in journalism.
 Part- or full-time study is possible.